‘Overly optimistic’ Georgia Trump trial plan could create ‘circus,’ legal experts warn

 The defendants are all charged under Georgia’s broad Racketeer Influenced and Corrupt Organizations (RICO) Act, which allows prosecutors to weave the seemingly disparate defendants and their alleged actions into one enterprise.
 Willis’s case presents a multitude of schemes prosecutors say were meant to undermine the outcome of Georgia’s election.

-Though Willis said she has no desire to be “first or last” in prosecuting Trump, she has signaled that her office won’t waste time.
+Although Willis said she has no desire to be “first or last” in prosecuting Trump, she has signaled her office won’t waste time.

 “We do want to move this case along,” she said Monday.